 The Bank's liquidity position is monitored daily, reviewed weekly by ALCO, and is reported to the Board on a monthly basis.
-The Bank also undertakes stress testing of its liquidity position to ensure it is holding the appropriate level of liquidity buffer, which is also reviewed by the Board on a monthly basis.
+The Bank also undertakes stress testing of its liquidity position to ensure it is holding the appropriate level of liquidity buffer.